Chapter 6: The Roadmap

 Example:

-“This study will clarify whether lyric sentiment predicts commercial success in pop music and whether this relationship is stable across time, contributing to both Uses and Gratifications scholarship and industry understanding of audience preferences.”
+“This study will clarify whether lyric sentiment predicts commercial success at the individual song level, contributing to both Uses and Gratifications scholarship and industry understanding of audience preferences.”

 The Full Example